gabeg805/mocw/README.md

 What is it?
 ===========

-Acts as an extension for the Music On Console Player (MOCP), but can be altered to act as an extension for any music player.
+An extension for the Music On Console Player (MOCP), adding functionality where it was once lacking.
+It can also be easily modified to act as an extension for any music player.